How to Introduce a Comforter to Your Baby

 What if my baby isn't interested in the comforter?

-Try making it smell more like you, or introducing it during a particularly calm and connected moment like a feed.
-Some babies need a little more time.
-If one design isn't working, it's also worth trying a different texture or size.
+Try making it smell more like you, or introducing it during a particularly calm moment like a feed.
+If one design isn't working, it's also worth trying a different texture or size from our full range.

 Why buy a comforter 2-pack?

 Once your baby is attached, having a spare is essential.
-Rotate both regularly so they develop the same feel and scent - then you'll always have a clean, familiar one ready when you need it.
+Rotate both regularly so they develop the same feel and scent.

 Can I wash a Bullabaloo comforter?

 Ready to find the comforter your baby will love?
-Explore the full Bullabaloo collection - including our Tractor Satin Security Blanket 2-Pack and Whimsical Meadow Woodland Satin Security Blanket 2-Pack.
+Explore the full Bullabaloo comforter collection - including our Fox Satin Comforter and Enchanted Toadstool Mauve.